Skip to main content

 2. Storm Drains

 A storm drain directs away all forms of excess water from a site and sees it discharged into canals, lakes, oceans, reservoirs, rivers or seas.
 It may also be discharged into large basins or conveyed to treatment facilities.
 Reinforced concrete pipe is the most commonly used material here, although storm drains are often composed of high-density polyurethane, corrugated metal or corrugated plastic.
+Storm water piping plays a crucial role in storm drainage infrastructure, ensuring efficient water flow and integration with other drainage structures.

 Stormwater first enters the storm drain system via the catch basins that are situated on either side of a street and then exits through concrete outlet structures.